flrnd/plastic.vim/README.md

 ```

 #### NOTE
-The theme is still in barebones and it has a minimal syntax highlight support.
+The theme has decent syntax highlight.
+Only tested with Javascript and golang.
-Decent javascript syntax.
-Decent golang syntax.

 #### TODO
-* A lot of lang syntax.
+* Add A lot of more lang syntax support.
 * lightline theme support.
 * Better nerdtree support.
 * [ ... ]